eloqdata/eloq-website/website/eloqkv/quick-start.md

 ---
-title: Deploy EloqKV Using Eloqctl
+title: Deploy Single Node Cluster
 summary: Learn how to quickly get started with the EloqKV database.
 ---

-# Deploy an EloqKV Cluster Using Eloqctl
+# Deploy a Single Node EloqKV Cluster Using Eloqctl

-Eloqctl is a cluster operation and maintenance tool for EloqKV.
-By using Eloqctl, you can easily perform daily database operations, including deploying, starting, stopping, decommisioning and upgrading an EloqKV cluster, and manage EloqKV cluster parameters.
+`eloqctl` is a powerful tool designed for the operation and maintenance of EloqKV clusters.
+With Eloqctl, you can effortlessly manage daily database tasks, such as deploying, starting, stopping, decommissioning, and upgrading EloqKV clusters, as well as configuring cluster parameters.

-Eloqctl supports to deploy EloqKV tx cluster, EloqKV log cluster, persistent storage cluster like Cassandra and the monitoring system.
-This document introduces how to deploy EloqKV clusters of different topologies.
+`eloqctl` supports the deployment of various cluster types, including EloqKV transactional clusters, EloqKV log clusters, persistent storage clusters like Cassandra, and associated monitoring systems.
+This document provides guidance on deploying EloqKV cluster on single node.

-## Step 1.
-Prerequisites
+## 1. Prerequisites

-EloqKV is compatible with Redhat 8/9 and Ubuntu 20.04/22.04/24.04
+EloqKV is compatible with Red Hat 8/9 and Ubuntu 20.04, 22.04, and 24.04.

-Make sure that you have read the following documents:
+Please ensure you've reviewed the following documents:

 - [Configuration Checklist](./prerequisite)

-## Step 2.
-Deploy Eloqctl on the control machine
+## 2. Deploy eloqctl on the control machine

-1. Download Eloqctl install script for free:
+1. Get your free eloqctl install script here:

 - [Eloqctl Install Script](../downloadeloqctl)

-2. Install Eloqctl by running the following command:
+2. To install eloqctl, simply run the following command:

 ```
 bash install.sh
 ```

-If the following message is displayed, you have successfully installed Eloqctl:
+If the following message is displayed, you have successfully installed `eloqctl`:

 ```
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current